Créole Culture Day 2024

 • • 2019- Geneva Phillips • 2020- Darrell Bourque and Patricia Cravins

-Our Créole Culture Day is sponsored in part by the Lafayette Consolidated Government, the Acadiana Center for the Arts, the Louisiana Endowment for the Humanities, the New Orleans Jazz & Heritage Festival & Foundation, and Creole Inc.
+Our Créole Culture Day is sponsored in part by the Lafayette Consolidated Government, the Acadiana Center for the Arts, the Louisiana Endowment for the Humanities, the New Orleans Jazz & Heritage Festival & Foundation, and Louisiana CREOLE Inc.

 ABOUT THE BAYOU VERMILION DISTRICT